 It all started because my wonderful healer and body worker Michelle began introducing me to essential oils in her work with me.
-As time went on, I began to see the value and potency of them, and it ignited my interest.
+As time went on, I began to see their value and potency, and it ignited my interest.

 A Magical Coalescence

 Aromatherapy brings together so many aspects of my life's journey that it's almost uncanny.
 The elements of my history that are being reawakened by this are:

 1. My love affair with chemistry: Chemistry was my primary interest for a good portion of my life (from ages 8 - 22).
 I read chemistry books like people read novels, any chance I got.

 At age of 8, I got my first chemistry set.
 I explored luminescence (and chemi-luminescence) in grade school, By the time I was a freshman in high school, I was so well-versed in chemistry that even though I'd never taken a course in it, I was already tutoring high school seniors for the chemistry achievement test.
 I placed out of chem lab in college (instead doing independent studies in chemistry), and did research in neurochemistry in graduate school.